josefson/CNPQ_OLD/Readme.md

 see zips in xmls folder
 ```

-## sudo
+## Nice
-Unfortunatly in order to get more cpu time, for performance reasons, it was added
-code that will set the niceness of each worker.
-To do such a thing it had to be
-used sudo privileges, since only a sudoer user can use the unix nice() feature.
+With performance in mind, code was added in order to set maximum cpu priority
+to the workers.
+Unfortunatly, it requires the script to be runned with sudo
+privileges.
+It uses the nice() feature of UNIX-like systems in order to achieve that.

+Now, because it can be a sensitive question, a flag (-n/--nice) was added to let
+the user decide what he/she wants.
+Now, bare in mind there is a log.txt file
+which if once created with sudo privileges, it will break next runs without sudo.
+Appart from that everything seems ok.
-So, you should inspect the code and feel if you are confortable with this design
+Also, you should feel free to inspect the code and decide for yourself if you
-decision or not, since i am not to be held responsable for any problems that may
+trust it or not, since i am not to be held responsible for whatever may occour
-inflict you or your enviroment.
+in your enviroment.

 ## To Do
-* Do the download step with the requests library if possible.
 * Find a way to set niceness without sudo privileges.
 * Port to Windows.